Kiril-Lankov/Complete-responsive-website/README.md

 # Create component Footer
 # React scroll installed
 # Make components responsive friendly
 # Site is not releated to any database.
-It is just Frondend!!!
+It is just Frontend!!!